philipnrmn/telegraf/plugins/inputs/dcos_statsd/README.md

-# DC/OS Workloads Plugin
+# DC/OS Statsd Plugin

-The DC/OS workloads plugin gathers metrics from applications running as mesos tasks.
+The DC/OS statsd plugin gathers metrics from applications running as mesos tasks.
 Tasks with appropriate labels are instrumented for metrics.

 Service discovery is achieved via a combination of task labels and port labels.
 Full examples are shown below for each